mertside/ai-inference-energy/README.md

 ### GPU Frequency Settings

-The framework supports comprehensive frequency scaling for both GPU architectures:
+The framework supports comprehensive frequency scaling for all three GPU architectures:

 #### **A100 GPU (Toreador Partition)**
 - **Memory Frequency**: 1215 MHz (A100 default)